spir0th/keylight/README.md

 # KeyLight
-A simple shell script that turns on/off the keyboard's backlight.
+A shell script that turns on/off the keyboard's backlight.

-*This only works for X11, for other display servers, an implementation will be introduced sometime.*
+*This mostly relies on `xset`, which is part of X.Org* *To use this in a TTY/Wayland session, use `--redir` instead*

 ## Install
 Simply put the script into your desired destination (e.g `/usr/bin`, `/bin`)